I love encouraging young readers to use their imaginations and embrace their uniqueness while sharing my writing process.

 Sharing my writing process, the story behind the books, along with pictures of the real life Einstein and Moo

-Reading two of my published books based on the adventures of my real life kitties, Einstein and Moo
+Reading up to two of my published books based on the adventures of my real life kitties, Einstein and Moo

 "Your presentation was amazing.
 You knew just how to engage the students by having them make connections before reading, grab their attention by using your management technique (I say “Einstein”, you say “Moo), and make them giggle (with the adorable pictures of the real Einstein and Moo)!…All of my students adore the sweet way you write about your cherished and animated cats.
 The individual personalities of each kitty shine throughout the book(s).
 My students are currently learning about characterization and your books lend themselves perfectly to my teaching."